Welcome to Planned Bayfield!

 Life Style

-by donald, over 3 years ago
+by donald, almost 5 years ago

 We have lived in the vilage from 1985 to 2000 and have noticed many changes and I think folks would like to see the village stay the same but that cannot happen .